Our tax guide to derivatives trading

-Trading derivatives such as Contracts-For-Difference (CFD) are a popular way to increase your financial exposure without tying up large amounts of your capital.
+Trading derivatives such as Contracts-For-Difference (CFD) is a very popular way of increasing your financial exposure without tying up large amounts of your capital.

 In most cases, CFDs are treated on revenue account rather than capital.

-Self-Managed Super Funds (SMSF)
+Self-Managed Super Funds (SMSF) and CFDs

-The CFD investments must also be allowed for under the Investment Strategy of the SMSF.
-In the Investment Strategy, the CFD investments must be fully considered to ensure they align with the goals and objectives of the SMSF and its members.
+The CFD investments must also be allowed under the investment strategy of the SMSF.
+In the investment strategy, the CFD investments must be fully considered to ensure they align with the goals and objectives of the SMSF and its members.

 A derivatives risk statement may also be required for some investments.
 Don’t jump the gun and consult with your SMSF adviser first as their can be other compliance and audit concerns.

 If you are regularly trading forex and CFDs, it definitely pays to plan ahead.